dart-archive/dart-samples/recipes/src/core/strings.md

 ### Discussion

-An interpolated string ‘string ${expression}’ is equivalent to the concatenation of the strings ‘string' and expression.toString():
+An interpolated string ‚Äòstring ${expression}‚Äô is equivalent to the concatenation of the strings ‚Äòstring' and expression.toString():

 	var four = 4;
     'The $four seasons'; // 'The 4 seasons'